GraphQL

 Security limitations

 Allowing a client to customize queries is a major risk factor.
-If too complex queries were allowed, it would be possible to perform a DoS attack against the server.
+If queries that are too complex were allowed, it would be possible to perform a DoS attack against the server.

 There are three main mechanisms to prevent such abuses: